top of page

 B: Dr. Breeches - to the stripling!

-DR: I fear he is to be glystered, Milord
+DR: I fear he is to be glystered, milord

 F: I shall fetch hot towels and scissors, emetics, glysters, bark, and all the host of physic, Dr. Breeches

-DR: Good yeoman! - pronto!
+DR: Good yeoman! - pronto, and don't forget the leeches!

 F wanders unsteadily out the door - is gone a considerable time